Econometric methods of impact evaluation

 ECOPA has frequently implemented micro simulation models in the field of business and household taxation.

 Macroeconomic models of computable general equilibrium

-These models, which are implemented on specialized software (e.g. GAMS) are powerful, but complex.
+These models, which are implemented in specialized software (e.g. GAMS), are powerful but complex.
 Their implementation has a high cost of entry, especially as regards the development of the information base adapted to the policy or program to be evaluated.
 For example, for a measure supporting households, it will be necessary to isolate in the data the households concerned and the flow of income that will be directly affected by the support program concerned.
 These techniques should therefore be reserved for large-scale evaluations.
 They have been proven as very efficient in the ex ante analysis of international trade agreements.